theaksy/grav/pages/04.receiving-ads-b-signals-using-rtl1090-and-virtual-radar-server/default.md

 ---
-title: 'Receiving ADS-B Signals Using RTL1090 and Virtual Radar Server'
+title: 'Receiving ADS-B Signals Using RTL1090 and Virtual Radar Server on Windows 10'
-media_order: 1090.PNG
+media_order: 'SDR Waterfall.png,Map.PNG,Server.PNG,1090.PNG'
 ---

 **ADS-B **stands for Automatic Dependent Surveillance–Broadcast and is transmitted by planes equipped with ADS-B-Out.
 The signal is broadcast on 1090MHz and includes the aircraft's GPS and avionics systems: